emmanuel-chukwu/image-reader-js/README.md

 The minified file is <2kb.

 # Usage

-Vanilla:
+You need to get the file input element and a preview element (optional).
+The image will automatically be displayed in the preview element after the image is read (which happens lightning fast).
+At this point, only one input element can be read at a time and only one preview element is supported.

+## Vanilla JS:

 ```
 //include image-reader.min.js

-//get file input element and preview element.
-The image will automatically be displayed in the preview element after the image is read (which happens lightning fast).
-At this point, only one input element can be read at a time and only one preview element is supported.

 let input = document.querySelector('#image-input');
 let previewElement = document.querySelector('#image-preview');